 1. Train your attention

 A quick glance at social media or suddenly scrolling through news headlines has become a go-to distraction when we’re stuck on a task after five seconds.
 And with clients, emails and phone calls having the potential to reach us at any moment it’s easy to lose our focus.
-Practicing mindful meditation retrains your brain, allowing you to focus your attention for longer periods of time.
+Practising mindful meditation retrains your brain, allowing you to focus your attention for longer periods of time.

 2. On fire instead of burnt out